-WHERE CAN STUDENTS GO FOR HELP?
+WHERE CAN STUDENTS AND EMPLOYEES GO FOR HELP?

 Each campus of the University of Maine System has designated individuals to help students and employees deal with substance abuse problems.
 In addition to the designated individuals, you may discuss problems with residence hall staff, counselors, or your supervisor.
 Those individuals can help you get assistance from a trained professional.
-TTY callers may contact these individuals through the Maine Telecommunications Relay Service (MERS) at 711.
+TTY callers may contact these individuals at 711.